Pray Like This

 So, we’ve put in the dry ingredients; the ones that will provide structure, body, substance to our cake.
 Now let’s add the wet ingredients.
 The second general category of ingredients for prayer.

 At the very top of this list is…Provision for physical needs.

 Give us this day our daily bread.

-Here we have illustrated the paradox and the practicality of prayer.
+Here we have an example of the paradox and the practicality of prayer.
 From the sublime global prayer for the establishing of the kingdom of God, to the very simple and basic prayer for daily bread.
 Both are part of this recipe for effective prayer.
 Bread was the basic staple of diet in Jesus’ day.
 Many of the people lived on a subsistence level, working each day for the food they would eat that day.
+I think if Jesus had been teaching in Asia he might have said, “Give us this day our daily rice.”
+If he’d been in Kenya he might have said, “Give us this day our daily ugali or maize meal.”
 Jesus here is bringing prayer down into the very simple and basic needs of human beings.
 I believe we can include here all the basic needs of human survival: food, shelter, health.

 And forgive us our debts as we also have forgiven our debtors.

 Even as members of the kingdom of heaven, we will sin.
 We will fall short of God’s standards.
 When we do, we must pray and ask God to forgive us.
 And Jesus here links our forgiveness to our willingness to forgive those who sin against us.
 In fact, he expands on this at the conclusion of the prayer.

 For if you forgive others their trespasses, your heavenly Father will also forgive you, 15 but if you do not forgive others their trespasses, neither will your Father forgive your trespasses.